chindris/silverback-template/packages/drupal/silverback_preview_link/README.md

 Decoupled preview with access token.
 Integrates with Silverback autosave.

-The primary use case for this module is:

-- Use case #1
-- Use case #2
-- Use case #3

-## REQUIREMENTS

-DESCRIBE_MODULE_DEPENDENCIES_HERE

-This module is inspired by the [Preview Link](https://www.drupal.org/project/preview_link) module but does not depend on it as the use cases are different, this module
+This module is inspired by the [Preview Link](https://www.drupal.org/project/preview_link) module but does not depend on it as the use case is different.
+This module
 - is suitable for a decoupled setup
 - handles access based on GraphQL
-- enables autosave preview to share instant preview updates
+- uses silverback_autosave to share instant preview updates

-## INSTALLATION

-Install as you would normally install a contributed Drupal module.
-See: https://www.drupal.org/node/895232 for further information.

-## CONFIGURATION
-- Configuration step #1
+Due to the decoupled nature, it does not cover additional logic brought by the Preview Link module:
+- Route subscribers for canonical entity access
+- Entity canonical access control handlers
+- Route provider and Controller for preview links
+- Event subscribers for node canonical redirect
-- Configuration step #2
+- ...

-- Configuration step #3
+## Configuration

+- Enable entity types and bundles `/admin/config/content/silverback_preview_link`
+- Optionally change the default expiry time that is set to 1 day